2019 Harvard Acceptance Rate: Class of 2023

 So, you’re thinking about applying to Harvard, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+Of course, there are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
 So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 4.5%, admission to Harvard is extremely competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the top of your class and have an SAT score of at least 1560, or an ACT score of at least 35.

 Not quite there?
-You still have a chance of getting in, check out our ACT prep course to better your chances on getting admitted.
+You still have a chance of getting in, check out our ACT prep course to better your chances of getting admitted.
 Let’s take a closer look at Harvard admission statistics.